braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

 Subscription
 {% endapitags %}

-This event occurs when the subscription state of a user in a subscription group changes.
+This event occurs when the subscription state of a user in a subscription group changes, including if the subscription state is changed to the same state.

 {% alert important %}
 Subscription groups are only available for email, SMS, and WhatsApp channels at this time.